 Provide opportunities for bonding

-Providing opportunities for children to bond and get to know each other is another important aspect of promoting bonding in the classroom, playground, and beyond.
+Providing opportunities for children to bond is another important aspect of promoting bonding in the classroom, playground, and beyond.
 Teachers can plan class activities, such as games, outings, or projects, that give children the chance to bond and build positive relationships with each other.
 Bonding activities can help children to develop social skills, learn to work together, and create a sense of community in the classroom.
 Bonding doesn’t have to formal, but can involve play.

 Empathy is the ability to understand and respond to the emotions of others.
 By teaching children to show empathy, teachers can help to promote positive mental health in the classroom.
 Empathy can help children to develop positive relationships with each other, understand and manage their own emotions, and create a supportive classroom environment.
 Teachers can model empathy in their interactions with children in their teaching job.